Great Apes

-Virunga National Park is the only protected area on Earth home to three taxa of great apes: the mountain gorilla, the eastern lowland gorilla and the eastern chimpanzee.
-Park Rangers and staff strive to provide conditions which support the growth of their populations, which are threatened by conflict, habitat loss and poaching, leaving them in danger of extinction.
+Virunga National Park is the only protected area on Earth that is home to three taxa of great ape: the mountain gorilla, the eastern lowland gorilla, and the eastern chimpanzee.
+Through conservation efforts, Rangers and Park staff strive to support the growth of their populations, which are threatened by conflict, habitat loss, and poaching, and have wide-ranging ecological benefits for their habitats.

-Conservation efforts have helped the rarest of the three taxa to recover from IUCN critically endangered status to endangered.
-But there’s still a long road ahead.
+Conservation efforts have helped the rarest of Virunga’s three taxa of great ape to recover from IUCN critically endangered status, but there’s still work to do.

 Read More